gmarik/MHAboutView/Readme.md

 About MHAboutView
 ================

-[MHAboutView] is a generic, reusable "About view" for your iOS app.
+[MHAboutView] is a generic, reusable 'About view' for your iOS app.

 Features
 ------------

-- app name and version info.
+- An App Name and Version Info.
-- email feedback with `MFMailComposeViewController`
+- Email feedback with `MFMailComposeViewController`
-- email body includes app and version info aswell
+- Email body includes app and version info aswell
-- links to the app's review and developer's pages
+- Links to the app's review and developer's pages
-- configurable via Info.plist
+- Configurable via `Info.plist`
-- easy customization with [JMStaticContentTableViewController]
+- Easy customization with [JMStaticContentTableViewController]
-- Changelog using WebView
+- WebView based `Changelog`

 Screenshots
 ------------